Personal Property Secured Transactions Act

 Article 17

-When a debtor fails to perform the contract or the mortgaged property is relocated, sold, pledged, transferred, or otherwise disposed so as to prejudice the exercise of mortgage rights, the mortgagee may take possession of the mortgaged property.
+When a debtor fails to perform the contract or the mortgaged property is relocated, sold, pledged, transferred, or otherwise disposed of so as to prejudice the exercise of mortgage rights, the mortgagee may take possession of the mortgaged property.

 When the debtor or third person of the preceding paragraph refuses to deliver the mortgaged property, the mortgagee may petition a court for provisional attachment.
 If the registered contract stipulates outright compulsory execution, the mortgagee may petition the court for compulsory execution pursuant to the contract.